-- 2.4.2.4 Conditions shall be regarded as dangerous if there is an actual and foreseeable risk to the safety of any player or umpire. - 2.4.2.5 Conditions shall be regarded as unreasonable if, although posing no risk to safety, it would not be sensible for play to proceed. - 2.4.3 The umpires shall disregard any shadow on the pitch from the stadium or from any permanent object on the ground. - 2.4.4 When there is a suspension of play, it is the responsibility of the umpires to monitor the conditions.
+- 2.4.2.4.
+The fact that the grass and the ball are wet and slippery does not warrant the ground conditions being regarded as unreasonable or dangerous.
+If the umpires consider the ground is so wet or slippery as to deprive the bowler of a reasonable foothold, the fielders of the power of free movement, or the batsmen of the ability to play their strokes or to run between the wickets, then these conditions shall be regarded as so bad that it would be unreasonable for play to take place. - 2.4.2.5.
+Conditions shall be regarded as dangerous if there is actual and foreseeable risk to the safety of any player or umpire. - 2.4.2.6.
+Conditions shall be regarded as unreasonable if, although posing no risk to safety, it would not be sensible for play to proceed. - 2.4.3.
+The umpires shall disregard any shadow on the pitch from the stadium or from any permanent object on the ground. - 2.4.4.
+When there is a suspension of play, it is the responsibility of the umpires to monitor the conditions.
 They shall make inspections as often as appropriate.
-Immediately the umpires together agree that conditions are suitable for play, they shall call upon the players to resume play. - 2.4.5 If play is in progress up to the start of an agreed interval, then it will resume after the interval, unless the umpires together agree that the conditions of ground, weather or light are so bad that there is obvious and foreseeable risk to the safety of any player or umpire so that it would be unreasonable or dangerous for play to take place.
+Immediately the umpires together agree that conditions are suitable for play, they shall call upon the players to resume play. - 2.4.5.
+If play is in progress up to the start of an agreed interval, then it will resume after the interval, unless either of the umpires agree that the conditions of ground, weather or light are so bad that there is obvious and foreseeable risk to the safety of any player or umpire so that it would be unreasonable or dangerous for play to take place.